 When your hair is falling out, we understand that you would want to get to the bottom of the issue as soon as possible.

 There are lots of different reasons why your hair may be falling out.
 For some of these reasons, you may just need to make a few small lifestyle changes, such as switching to a caffeine shampoo or not tying your hair in tight ponytails.

-An iron deficiency can make your hair thin and brittle, and eventually show some of the common signs of male or female pattern baldness .
+An iron deficiency can make your hair thin and brittle, and eventually show some of the common signs of male pattern hair loss or female pattern baldness .

 Other reasons why your hair is falling out include: